ugorji/go-common/ioutil/README.md

 # go-common/ioutil

-This repository contains the `go-common/ioutil` library (or command).
+This repository contains the `go-common/ioutil` library.

 To install: